Trump, Black Lives Matter, and the Struggle Against Racism

 Trump’s Racism Can Be Defeated

 In the aftermath of Trump’s victory, a segment of workers, youth, and people of color are – not surprisingly – nostalgic for the presidency and legacy of Barack Obama.
-Without question, his election was a historic moment, but for the mass of workers, youth, and people of color, particularly black workers and youth, little was achieved as his policies primarily benefitted and advanced the agenda of Wall Street for eight years.
+Without question, his election was a historic moment, but for the mass of workers, youth, and people of color, particularly black workers and youth, little was achieved as his policies primarily benefited and advanced the agenda of Wall Street for eight years.

 But the key question we face now is how to defeat Trump.
 Many BLM activists will be at the forefront of the resistance to attacks on immigrants, women, and labor.
 We must also turn the defensive struggle against the Trump administration into an offensive struggle for jobs, health care, education, and environmental sustainability.

 Last summer, the Movement for Black Lives (M4BL), a coalition of more than 50 organizations, released a comprehensive program, “A Vision For Black Lives: Policy Demands For Black Power, Freedom, and Justice” (Policy.M4BL.org), taking on the issues of economic injustice, reparations, police violence, and political power.
 We believe that adopting a clear set of demands is a very important step forward for the BLM banner, and Socialist Alternative broadly supports the platform.
 There is much that is positive in this material, but there are also significant political shortcomings, particularly the failure to point the movement toward the necessity of ending capitalism, which is the bedrock of racist oppression.
-The key question is how this platform will be discussed, debated, and amended by the wider movement and struggle so that it becomes a driving focus for struggle by the black working class under Trump.
+The key question is how this platform will be discussed, debated, and amended by the wider movement so that it becomes a driving focus for struggle by the black working class under Trump.

 Despite the very radical character and broad scope of the platform, there are some striking omissions, including the lack of a call for a $15 minimum wage.
 The fight for $15 has mobilized tens of thousands of black and Latino workers around the country into action, and there is mass support for the demand in the black community.